mstilkerich/rcmcarddav/doc/DBCOLLATE.md

 1. The Database class of RCMCardDAV provides an `ilike()` operation which is expected to select data in a case-insensitive way. `ILIKE` is not a standard SQL operator and needs to be implemented in a DBMS-specific way.
-   This operation is also used by the corresponding selection criterion provided by Database::get.
+   This operation is also used by the corresponding selection criterion provided by `Database::get()`.
 2. `UNIQUE` constraints including character data attributes:
   - Unique `uri` for contacts entry in the `carddav_contacts` table: These URIs are generally case sensitive.
 In a URL, the domain and scheme parts would in principal be considered case insensitive, but all servers observered so far